 What a transition Jack Kerouac‘s On The Road has made.
 It started off as a 120-foot scroll of taped together tracing paper, with no margins or paragraphs.
-It might as well have been written on the back of a fag packet.
+It might as well have been written on the back of a cigarette packet.
 For me, it was the perfect treatment of Kerouac’s dazed-and-confused prose that left readers reaching for a bottle of whiskey, and an atlas.

 Kerouac’s novel was basically about getting drunk and having sex, whilst touring round in desperate search of stimulation – something that most gap year students do these days before they’ve left Heathrow airport.
 And, the core narrative was about little more than two men going everywhere, yet getting nowhere.
 So why such a landmark?

 What Kerouac’s novel did in its day, was to push boundaries.
 It shocked, and it shocked with little more than the basic truth of what the youth of American were actually doing.
 It frightened with its honesty.

 Numerous publishers rejected Kerouac’s work, Viking Press were fearful of lawsuits; Henry Miller and D. H. Lawrence‘s Lady Chatterley’s Lover were banned in the US, so who could blame them?
 Apparently Kerouac even revised the original manuscript multiple times to delete sexual depictions deemed too pornographic in 1957.